Self-Employment Tax: What Is It, How to Calculate It, and When to Pay

 Health Insurance Premiums

-As long as a spouse’s insurance plan cannot cover you, you can deduct the premiums for your health insurance or HMO from your taxable income using the self-employment health insurance tax deduction.
+As long as your spouse’s insurance plan cannot cover you, you can deduct your health insurance or HMO premiums from your taxable income using the self-employment health insurance tax deduction.

 Internet and Phone

-Depending on what you do, your internet and phone use may be essential for your work.
-You can deduct a portion of the costs for those services according to their proportional business usage.
+Depending on your line of work, internet and phone use may be essential for conducting business.
+You can deduct a portion of the costs for those services according to your proportional business usage.

 Meals or Travel

-If you travel exclusively for business purposes, you can claim all your lodging and travel costs as business expenses.
+Travel taken exclusively for business purposes can be deducted.
+You can claim all your lodging and travel costs as business expenses

 Vehicle